unosquare/uno-material-ui/README.md

 ### `SnackbarContextProvider`

 A context provider to handle snackbar notifications.
+To prevent a general redraw on the app, this context handles the notifications rendering and calling.
+To generate a custom notfication, the user must provide the following parameters:

 ### Parameters
 - `messageText` **[string]** A custom message to show on the snackbar component.